AshwinKAshok/property-booking-management-full-stack-web-dev/README.md

-## POSTiT - place for all your thoughts (An attempt to make a reddit)
+## Hotel booking management - a full stack web dev project

 ## 1. What it is??